lquesada/ComfyUI-Interactive/README.md

 These nodes allow setting up interactive workflows.

-Several "Interactive Selector" nodes may be plugged to an "Interactive Switch".
+Several "Interactive Selector" nodes may be plugged into an "Interactive Switch".
 Selector nodes contain a button that the user can press to select that path of execution and continue execution.

+When a single "Interactive Selector" node is plugged into an "Interactive Switch" node, it can be used to disable or enable paths of the workflow.

 The simple versions of the nodes show and pass an image.
 The "with parameters" versions of the nodes show and pass the image (optional), but also passes a latent, mask, string, int, and float.